 Ray Smith FCPA, FAICD, Dip Com was Chief Financial Officer of Smorgon Steel Group for 11 years.
 During that period Smorgon Steel Group was at the forefront of the rationalisation of the Australian Steel Industry.
 Mr Smith is a Director of listed entity WHK Group Ltd and Transpacific Industries Limited.
+He is a former Director of Willmott Forests retiring in March 2011.
 Mr Smith is a trustee of the Melbourne and Olympic Parks Trust.
 Mr Smith brings a wealth of corporate and financial experience in the areas of strategy, acquisitions, treasury and capital raising.

-• Audit Committee (Chairman)
+Audit Committee (Chairman)